I suggest to play this March Music to add more atmosphere while reading this blog.

 The tombstone in the Frauendom lying under the redecorated roof memorial which was created by “Kurfürst Maximilian I.” shows the emperor on a throne in heaven and a reconciliation scene of Duke Ernst and his son Albrecht III.
 Ernst killed Albrechts wife, daughter of a barber Agnes Bernauer.

 It was the salt of the Saline “Bad Reichenhall” and the Salt mine of Berchtesgaden (oldest operating salt mine in Germany) which entered the city of Munich through that gate.
-From 1594-1723 the mine itselfe became a good source of income for the Wittelsbacher Cologne Archbishops who controlled the mine at that time.
+From 1594-1723 the mine itselves became a good source of income for the Wittelsbacher Cologne Archbishops who controlled the mine at that time.
 The salt mine can be visited but taking pictures inside is not allowed.
 It is still an operating successfull salt mine.
 Sheila consumes their good salt every day.
 She in the mine for short saw a memorial plate for Wittelsbacher Karl Theodor, the interesting tour unfortunately hurries through the mine as it has many visitors.
+Erasmus Grasser, artist, sculptorer and engineer enclosing the spring of the Saltmine in Reichehall.
+One of his master-pieces is in the Church St. Maria Ramersdorf.

 Salt mine in Berchtesgaden and “Alte Saline, Bad Reichenhall” Bad Reichenhall, and Wittelbacher Säule (column)